 After the news that the Russian military troops launched an extensive airstrike operation against the Antonov International Airport, 15 minutes away from the Ukrainian capital Kyiv, the European markets also registered a negative performance, such as the Wall Street futures.

 Since the beginning of this year, Russia and NATO have confronted the Ukrainian crisis.
-The situation worsened on the evening of February 21st, 2022, when Russian President Vladimir Putin signed two decrees on the recognition of the Donetsk People’s Republic (DPR) and the Lugansk People’s Republic (LPR) and two treaties of friendship and mutual assistance with the representatives of the two separatist republics of Eastern Ukraine alarming the international community about a possible imminent conflict and the danger of the presence of Russian military forces in the area (Russia recognised the independence of Donetsk and Lugansk).
+The situation worsened on the evening of February 21st, 2022, when Russian President Vladimir Putin signed two decrees on the recognition of the Donetsk People’s Republic (DPR) and the Lugansk People’s Republic (LPR) and two treaties of friendship and mutual assistance with the representatives of the two separatist republics of Eastern Ukraine alarming the international community about a possible imminent conflict and the danger of the presence of Russian military forces in the area.

 Although Ursula von der Layen stated that the European Union would impose the toughest sanctions against Russia, these measures will not interfere with the gas market, which is the driving financial sector of the Russian economy.
 On the one hand, Russian gas accounts for almost 40% of total European imports and the Kremlin might inflict severe punishment on Brussel as retaliation for the sanctions.
 On the other hand, Russia cannot lose the European market for its energy exports considering that the country is heavily dependent on energy revenues and, recently, has seen negative performance regarding Gross Domestic Product (-0.8%), a reduction in annual GDP growth from 10.5% to 4.3% (data as of September 2021), and an increase in the monthly inflation rate from 0.82% to 0.99% (January 2022).